RyanClementsHax/storybook-addon-next/README.md

 #### Default Router

-The default values on the stubbed router are as follows
+The default values on the stubbed router are as follows (see [globals](https://storybook.js.org/docs/react/essentials/toolbars-and-globals#globals) for more details on how globals work)

 ```ts
 const defaultRouter = {